iberianpig/fusuma-plugin-sendkey/README.md

 [Fusuma](https://github.com/iberianpig/fusuma) plugin that sending virtual keyboard events

 * Emulate keyboard events with evemu-event
-* This plugin replaces xdotool
+* This plugin is wayland compatible and alternative to xdotool

 ## Installation